 Financial Management, Auditing and Accounting (FMAA)

-The Financial Management, Auditing and Accounting (FMAA) Workshops are developed for School Business Officials and auditors of public schools by NYSASBO in cooperation with the State Education Department, Office of the State Comptroller and members of the Public Schools Committee of the NYS Society of CPA’s, and offers updates on issues affecting the financial operations and reporting requirements of public schools in New York State.
+FMAA Workshops are developed for school business officials and auditors of public school districts by NYSASBO in cooperation with business officials and members of the Public School Accounting Committee of the NYS Society of CPA’s.
+These workshops offer updates on issues affecting financial management, operations and reporting requirements of public school districts in New York State.

 Western - Thursday, May 4, 2017